ceperezegma/How-to-process-apache-log-in-EMR-cluster/README.md

 * Logged into Amazon Management Console
 * Create S3 bucket and upload files into it
 * Create an EMR cluster to process the data
-* Find your resault in the S3 bucket
+* Find your result in the S3 bucket